syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/HidingControls/How-to-find-whether-a-particular-docked-control-is-hidden-or-not.md

 ---
 layout: post
-title: How to find whether a particular docked control is hidden or not
+title: How to find whether a particular docked control is hidden or not | WindowsForms | Syncfusion
 description: How to find whether a particular docked control is hidden or not
 platform: WindowsForms
 control: DockingManager